Hannalysis/100DaysOfCode/README.md

 --- Day 66 ---
 2024-12-29

-Today was an interesting one, I did not even write a single line of code - as I was planning my first personal project!
+Today was an interesting one, I didn't even write a single line of code - as I was planning my first personal project!

 Thanks to a little bit of time on Christmas day, I had hand-written a brief regarding what problem I'm trying to solve, with a rough but very much disney idealised brainstorm of what my project should and could contain.

 Today I focused on creating my first MVP, utilising Excalidraw for the first time.
-It ended up creeping into what I believe to be two milestones, so I ended up highlighting what would be appropriate for MS1 and then for my second interation, MS2.
+It ended up creeping into what I believe to be two milestones, so I ended up highlighting what would be appropriate for MS1 and then for my second iteration, MS2.

 I then spent some time figuring out what my main page is going to look like for the user, and took some screen captures of different elements and windows inside a couple of my favourite Digital Audio Workstations(DAWs); Reaper and Cubase 10 Pro.
 This included but wasn't limited to, their main pages when you open a music project (typically a hybrid of a mixing view, track selection with plugin effects, and timings and bars across the top), chord pad windows, LUFS meter, track list, EQ window etc.